supminn/neoG_Quiz/README.md

 ## Future Enhancements
 * Quiz unlocks by scoring a threshold in the previous quiz.
-* Stats for individual user, score board for overall. - localstorage
+* Stats for an individual user, displaying score board for overall. - localstorage
 * Share score, ask friends to take up the challenge
 * Show points break-up.
 * Paging for quiz data.
-Only when that quiz is selected, load it.
+Load the quiz just before it starts.

 # Getting Started with Create React App